2600hz/kazoo/applications/crossbar/doc/transactions.md

 ## Debit an account

-Only for super duper admins
+Only for super duper admins and resellers.

 ### Request